 Hines played at Rio Grande Valley for four years before going over seas to play in Sweden.
 The 6-7 forward is seeing his first ever NBA action, summer league or training camp wise.

 This 24-year old has been on the cusp of making multiple NBA teams but hasn’t stuck around.
 He’s been in training camp with the Bulls and the Kings.
 The 6-9 forward was a G-League All-Star in 2016 then was in Russia last season.

 The French big man has never played in the league, let alone been on a summer league squad.
 This is a weird selection for the Thunder other than they need to fill bodies.
 Will be interesting in what he can do.
 He’s 6-10 and only 205 lbs.

 This name may sound familiar.
 Paige spent his college years in Chapel Hill playing for North Carolina.
 Last season, he was a member of the Salt Lake City Stars, a G-League affiliate of the Utah Jazz.
 He averaged over 12 points per game for SLC.

 After being drafted by the Boston Celtics in 2015, Thornton spent a year in the G-League before being released.
 He was in Italy last season playing for Consultinvest VL Pesaro.
 He shot over 34 percent from three while in Italy.
 He played his college ball at William & Mary.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!